Owlfroggy/terracotta-docs/docs/language_features/expressions.md

     It's true that the above example is a bit unnecessary, but in loops or when using indexing operations that traverse multiple levels the saved CPU can really add up.

-Indexes can themselves be expressions
+Indexes can themselves be expressions.
 ```tc
 line scores = [23,925,78,873];
 default:SendMessage(line teamScores[num:Random(1,4)]);